Shipping to United States starts at $3.50

 A user of an early prototype of dAISy documented how to configure a Linux system like Raspberry Pi to report directly to MarineTraffic here.

-An alternative approach is to connect dAISy to a Linux computer (like the Raspberry Pi) running Kplex.
+An alternative approach is to use Kplex.
 Kplex is a NMEA-0183 Multiplexer which allows to feed the AIS data stream to multiple targets, including services like MarineTraffic and AISHub.
 Kplex also allows you to setup a NMEA server to distribute AIS to other devices on your network, like for example via WiFi to a navigation app running on an iPad.
 MUPLEX for Linux and NMEA Router for Windows are a similar tools.

 For tinkerers, the serial data stream is available on a 0.1" header on the back of the unit.
 Advanced users can combine dAISy with a Bluetooth module to receive AIS on wireless devices, or connect a data logger like SparkFun OpenLog.

 In fact, the pin-out of the auxiliary serial port is compatible with the HC-05/06 Bluetooth modules and DT-06 TTL to WiFi modules commonly found on eBay, AliExpress and the like.
 Here are instructions for configuring the WiFi module.